 Severe obesity is a medical condition that is currently classified by a body mass index (BMI) of 40 or greater.
-Experts know that people with obesity require the help of a medical professional to navigate their condition.
+Patients suffering from obesity require the help of a medical professional to navigate their condition.
 Without support, success with weight loss is often likely to be short-lived.

 John D. Rutkoski, MD, FACS, FASMBS